 Logo

 Other benefits issues for EDS alumni.
-(Electronic Data Systems Corporation) (Updated May 6, 2021.)
+(Electronic Data Systems Corporation) (Updated Mar 25, 2025)

-Key contact: The HP Retirement Service Center is the primary administrator for HP Inc U.S. pension and 401(k) accounts, including any accounts for companies that Hewlett-Packard acquired before Nov 1, 2015 (Compaq, DEC, EDS, etc.) and that HP Inc acquired later (Poly, etc.) Operated by Fidelity Investments.
-1-800-457-4015 (Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office.)
+Key contact: The HP Retirement Service Center is the primary administrator for HP Inc U.S. pension and 401(k) accounts, including any accounts for companies that Hewlett-Packard acquired before Nov 1, 2015 (Compaq, DEC, EDS, etc.) Operated by Fidelity Investments.
+1-800-457-4015 (If no password, keep hitting #.)
+(Outside US 1-508-787-9902 collect.) https://nb.fidelity.com (Don't go to a local Fidelity office.)

 See all our information for EDS alumni -- pension, stock, career, networking, EDS history/culture -- whether or not you ever worked for HP: https://www.hpalumni.org/eds

-Key: Legal successor and corporate names.
+Legal successors and company names.

-- At completion of the sale on Aug 26, 2008, EDS was temporarily structured as a wholly-owned subsidiary called "EDS, an HP Company."
+EDS sale to Hewlett-Packard.
+Due to declining growth and profits, EDS stock was down to $19 -- from $72 in 2001.
+EDS management and board negotiated the sale for $25/share, a 32% premium.
+Completed Aug 26, 2008.
+EDS was temporarily structured as a subsidiary, "EDS, an HP Company."
 On Sep 23, 2009, it was renamed "HP Enterprise Services."

 Make sure that the legal successor to every company you ever worked for has your current postal address.
 Even if not classified by the company as a "Retiree" or if long gone -- in case of pension plan changes, employment lawsuits, settlements, or other issues.
 Update address at former company